 Island Green’s work has focused on turning what many would consider “waste” into a resource.
 Efforts have earned many accolades including “Sustainable Company of the Year” by Clinton Global Initiative and Island Innovation in 2022, a CGI “Commitment to Action” designation by the Clinton Foundation in 2020, and an EPA Environmental Champion Award in 2017.
 Island Green Living proactively seeks out collaborations with private and public entities in order to combine resources and dovetail efforts.

-As of June 2022, the ocean-bound plastics recycling program has crushed 3,700 lbs. of plastics since the program launched in February 2022.
-Likewise the Organization’s aluminum program has recycled nearly 1.5 million cans; the brush chipping program has processed 4,500 cubic yards of green & brown debris; and ReSource Depot thrift shop has kept nearly 700,000 lbs. of material from the overburdened landfill.
+As of February 2024, the ocean-bound plastics recycling program has crushed nearly 70,000 lbs. of ocean-bound plastics since the program launched in February 2022.
+Likewise, the Organization’s aluminum program has recycled more than 3 million cans and the ReSource Depot reuse store has kept nearly one million lbs. of material from the overburdened landfill.

 Island Green Living’s advocacy campaigns have successfully banned toxic sunscreen, plastic bags and straws as well as the burning of vegetative debris in the territory.
 In fact, the “Ban the Burn” campaign has been credited with contributing to the territory’s excellent air quality, among only three places in the world meeting the WHO’s clean air standards.
 The Board President serves on the territory’s Agricultural Plan Task Force, created by the legislature to support food security through expanding local food production, and the Comprehensive Energy Plan Steering Committee.